Red and Processed Meats

 AICR research has found that limiting the amount of red meat and avoiding processed meat reduces the risk of certain types of cancer.

 Red meat and cancer risk

-The latest research shows that eating more than 18 ounces of red meat per week increases the risk of colorectal cancers.
+The latest research shows that eating more than 18 ounces of red meat per week increases the risk of colorectal cancer.
 Beef, lamb and pork are all red meats.

 Researchers do not yet know exactly how red meat affects the development of colorectal cancer.
 Red meat contains compounds that have been shown to damage the lining of the gut and possibly promote cancer.
 Cooking red meat at high temperatures can also produce other cancer-causing compounds.

 Processed meats are meats that have been preserved by smoking, salting, curing or adding other preservatives.
 Sliced turkey and bologna deli meats, bacon, ham, and hot dogs are all processed meats.
 Research shows that any amount of processed meat eaten regularly increases the risk of colorectal cancer.

 There are many possible ways that processed meat may increase cancer risk.
 For example, compounds used as preservatives may lead to cancer-causing compounds in the body.